-Starting the tmboaserver through ASM
+Appendix F: Starting the tmboaserver through ASM

-If you want to start and stop the tmboaserver with ASM, you can use this section to specify the correct information.
-To create a new Service type and Service Instance you can follow the procedure as described in "Configuring ASM" on page 21.
+To start and stop the tmboaserver with ASM, you can use this section to specify the correct information.
+To create a new Service type and Service Instance use the procedure as described in Configuring ASM on page 19.